Santiago Homenchenko: Club career

 Homenchenko began his football career with his neighborhood club Con los Mismos Colores.
 At the age of 10, he was recruited by Néstor Gonçalves and signed for Peñarol where he finished his childhood training.
 Homenchenko joined Danubio three years later, moving to Montevideo and beginning his youth training.
 He was released two years in the process after suffering an accident in which he broke a piece of his heel.
 During his recovery, he returned to his boyhood club of Con los Mismos Colores under their youth system.
 After a series of good performances, including winning an under-18 team national championship, he signed with Plaza Colonia for the 2020-21 season.

 In July 2021, Homenchenko returned to Peñarol.
 On 8 September 2022, he signed his first professional contract with the club.
 He made his professional debut on 19 September 2022 as a 84th minute substitute for Brian Lozano in a 3–1 league win over Cerrito.
 Homenchenko has also represented the under-19 system, in which he was part of the squad that won the 2022 U-20 Copa Libertadores.

 On 15 January 2024, a transfer agreement between Peñarol and Real Oviedo was made for Homenchenko to join the Spanish club, whereas Ecuadorian winger Romario Ibarra, who was playing for Oveido on loan from Pachuca, will join Peñarol.
 Homenchenko's contract with Peñarol was ending in the middle of the year, therefore the club decided to sell 70% of his contract.

 On 13 August 2024, Homenchenko moved to fellow Spanish second division side CD Mirandés on a one-year loan deal from Peñarol.
 The following 15 January, his loan was cut short.

+After departing Mirandés, Homenchenko joined Mexican side Pachuca.
+On 2 August 2025, he joined fellow rival Querétaro on loan for the next season.
+He scored his first goal with the club on 23 August, in the 98^{th} minute of a 3–2 victory against Atlético San Luis.